Refrigerant Recovery Standards Texas: EPA Compliance Guide

 Before Any Refrigerant Work

-2. Check contractor licensing: Ensure current TACL license
+- Check contractor licensing: Make sure their TACL license is current

 During Service Work